stashed/docs/docs/guides/latest/auto-backup/workload.md

 # Auto Backup for Workloads

 This tutorial will show you how to configure automatic backup for Kubernetes workloads.
-Here, we are going to show a demo on how we can backup Deployments, StatefulSets, and DaemonSets using a common template.
+Here, we are going to show a demo on how we can backup Deployments, StatefulSets, and DaemonSets using a common blueprint.

 ## Before You Begin